shubhradeepnandi/shubhradeepnandi.github.io/_pages/terms.md

 modified: 2016-10-01
 ---

-1. **Acceptance The Use Of [Chun's Machine Learning Page](https://chunml.github.io/) Terms and Conditions**
+1. **Acceptance The Use Of [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) Terms and Conditions**
-Your  access  to  and  use  of  [Chun's Machine Learning Page](https://chunml.github.io/) is  subject exclusively to these Terms and Conditions.
+Your  access  to  and  use  of  [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) is  subject exclusively to these Terms and Conditions.
 You will not use the Website for any purpose that is unlawful or prohibited by these Terms and Conditions.
 By using  the  Website  you  are  fully  accepting  the  terms,  conditions  and disclaimers contained in this notice.
 If you do not accept these Terms and Conditions you must immediately stop using the Website.

 2. **CREDIT CARD DETAILS**
-[Chun's Machine Learning Page](https://chunml.github.io/) will never ask for your credit card details and we advice our customers to not enter their credit cards details on [Chun's Machine Learning Page](https://chunml.github.io/) website or by submitting such details in any other form.
+[shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) will never ask for your credit card details and we advice our customers to not enter their credit cards details on [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) website or by submitting such details in any other form.

 3. **LEGAL ADVICE**
-The contents of [Chun's Machine Learning Page](https://chunml.github.io/) website do not constitute advice and should not be relied upon in making or refraining from making, any decision.
+The contents of [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) website do not constitute advice and should not be relied upon in making or refraining from making, any decision.
-All material contained on [Chun's Machine Learning Page](https://chunml.github.io/) is provided without any or warranty of any kind.
-You use the material on [Chun's Machine Learning Page](https://chunml.github.io/) at your own discretion
+All material contained on [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) is provided without any or warranty of any kind.
+You use the material on [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) at your own discretion

 4. **CHANGE OF USE**
-[Chun's Machine Learning Page](https://chunml.github.io/) reserves the right to:
+[shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) reserves the right to:
-4.1 &nbsp;change or remove (temporarily or permanently) the Website or any part of it without notice and you confirm that [Chun's Machine Learning Page](https://chunml.github.io/) shall not be liable to you for any such change or removal and.
+4.1 &nbsp;change or remove (temporarily or permanently) the Website or any part of it without notice and you confirm that [Chun's Machine Learning Page](https://shubhradeepnandi.github.io/) shall not be liable to you for any such change or removal and.
 4.2 &nbsp;change these Terms and Conditions at any time, and your continued use of the Website following any changes shall be deemed to be your acceptance of such change.

 5. **Links to Third Party Websites**
-[Chun's Machine Learning Page](https://chunml.github.io/) Website may include links to third party websites that are controlled and maintained by others.
+[shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) Website may include links to third party websites that are controlled and maintained by others.
 Any link to other websites is not an endorsement of such websites and you acknowledge and agree that we are not responsible for the content or availability of any such sites.

 6. **COPYRIGHT**
-6.1 All  copyright,  trade  marks  and  all  other  intellectual  property  rights  in  the Website and its content (including without limitation the Website design, text, graphics and all software and source codes connected with the Website) are owned by or   licensed to [Chun's Machine Learning Page](https://chunml.github.io/) or otherwise used by [Chun's Machine Learning Page](https://chunml.github.io/) as permitted by law.
+6.1 All  copyright,  trade  marks  and  all  other  intellectual  property  rights  in  the Website and its content (including without limitation the Website design, text, graphics and all software and source codes connected with the Website) are owned by or   licensed to [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) or otherwise used by [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) as permitted by law.
 6.2 In accessing the Website you agree that you will access the content solely for your personal, non-commercial use.
 None of the content may be downloaded, copied, reproduced, transmitted, stored, sold or distributed without the prior written consent of the copyright holder.
 This excludes the downloading, copying and/or printing of pages of the Website for personal, non-commercial home use only.

 7. **LINKS TO AND FROM OTHER WEBSITES**